casinthecloud/java-shiro-cas-client-demo/README.md

 and the following service:

 - Service url: 'http://localhost:8080/shiro-cas' as an 'Ant pattern'
-- 'Call from the browser to the specific application url for logout: http://localhost:8080/logout'.
+- 'Call from the browser to the specific application url for logout: http://localhost:8080/logout'
+- *Returned attribute(s)* : 'all the attributes'.

 ==